 Limit the personal details you provide to someone you’ve just met online, or in person.
 You’re still in the assessment phase and getting to know someone, if they’re telling you their entire life story in the first few days and love bombing you, it’s likely a scam.

-If you receive Facebook messages, DMs, emails or profile messages, copy and paste them into a search engine, if they are copied messages, they often show up on dating scam sites.
+If you receive Facebook messages, DMs, emails or profile messages, copy and paste them into a search engine.
+If the messages are copies, they often show up on dating scam sites.
 Yes, there are sites that watch for these scams and have pages of copy and pasted messages from common romance scams.

 After you’ve gathered your documentation and evidence, report the account and the scam to the Federal Trade Commission (FTC).
 You can report almost any type of fraud or scam, and this helps the government track the scammers and fraud.
 Often scammers have thousands of victims and work in groups to target as many people as possible.

-Once you’ve navigated to the report fraud page, the online assistant walks you through the steps to report the scam or fraud that happened to you.
-When you’ve filled out the information, the assistant guides you through the rest of the report and gives you a record if you ever have to go to court, and can help protect you from further identity theft & fraud.
+Navigate to the report fraud page and the online assistant walks you through the steps to report the scam/fraud.
+When you out the information, the assistant guides you through the rest of the report, and gives you a record.
+If you ever have to go to court the report can help protect you from further identity theft & fraud.

 Report the scam to the FBI at https://www.ic3.gov/ and then file a police report.
 Take the report from the FTC with you to the police station.
 This is important.
 If you met this person, and gave them money, or they have information on you, they may try steal your identity.

 Reporting the person creates a trail of documentation, reports and information, a place to start if, and when they are caught, or charges are filed.
 Take all the information you have, logs, texts, screenshots, emails, messages, audio recordings, voice messages, and use it to build your report and potential case.